-Although analyses of site conservation can detect the preferential conservation of 3′-supplementary and 3′-compensatory pairing (REF), and a global contribution to targeting efficacy can be detected for 3′-supplementary pairing after introducing a miRNA to cells (REF), the biochemical contribution of pairing to the miRNA 3′ region is poorly understood.
+Although analyses of site conservation can detect the preferential conservation of 3′-supplementary and 3′-compensatory pairing (Grimson et al., 2007), and a global contribution to targeting efficacy can be detected for 3′-supplementary pairing after introducing a miRNA to cells (REF), the biochemical contribution of pairing to the miRNA 3′ region is poorly understood.
 Studies of a few target sites of a few miRNAs indicate that pairing to the 3′ region of the miRNA confers either negligible-to-small (2–7-fold) (REF Wee Saloman) or moderate (>20-fold, REF MacRae) increases in binding stability.
 With this paucity of biochemical information, many fundamental questions regarding pairing to the miRNA 3′ region (hereafter referred to as “3′ pairing”) have at best only begun to be answered.
 For example, what is the influence of 1) the extent of pairing, 2) the register of pairing within the miRNA, 3) the length of the loop linking the two parts of the bipartite site, or 4) the identity of imperfections in seed pairing (Fig 1B); and how might the identity of the miRNA modify the influence of each of these features?
 A fuller understanding of the contribution of paring to the miRNA 3′ region requires the acquisition of many more measurements.
 Without a more general model of how pairing to the miRNA 3′ end occurs and the magnitude of its effects for different miRNAs, it is difficult to predict the occurrence and efficacy of these types of sites in vivo.

 RNA bind-n-seq (RBNS) allows for unbiased, high-throughput assessment the relative binding activities of RNA k-mers of variable length embedded within a larger random-sequence context (REF).
-We recently adapted RBNS to the study of miRNA targeting, and we extended the downstream computational analysis beyond determination of enrichments to the determination relative equilibrium dissociation constants (KD,Rel values) of many thousands of different RNA sequences (McGeary et al.).
-Applying this AGO-RBNS protocol to miRNA–AGO complexes with six different miRNAs revealed unanticipated site preferences for these miRNAs and provided the data needed to construct a principled biochemical model of miRNA-targeting efficacy (McGeary et al.,).
+We recently adapted RBNS for the study of miRNA targeting, and we built a computational analysis pipeline enabling calculation of relative equilibrium dissociation constants (KD,Rel values) of many thousands of different RNA sequences, which allowed for quantitative comparisons of putative site types and sequence features that is not possible through the analysis of k-mer enrichment alone (McGeary et al.).
+Applying this AGO-RBNS platform to miRNA–AGO complexes with six different miRNAs revealed unanticipated site preferences for these miRNAs and enabled a principled biochemical model of miRNA-targeting efficacy (McGeary et al.,).

 When considering how little is known about the features of 3′ pairing that contribute to affinity, AGO-RBNS would an ideal technique to characterize these features, as it reveals the binding affinities between a miRNA–AGO complex and its target sites without a priori knowledge of what these sites might be.
 However, as previously implemented, AGO-RBNS does not provide information on sites with more than ~5 supplementary/compensatory pairs because such sites, which involve >12 nt of total pairing (Fig 1A), are too rare in the initial random-sequence library to allow accurate calculation of enrichment values.
-Here, we generate RNA libraries more suitable for characterizing 3′-compensatory sites and use these libraries to generate AGO-RBNS data that enable the systematic analysis of pairing to the miRNA 3′ region.
+Here, we construct RNA libraries more suitable for characterizing 3′-compensatory sites and use these libraries to generate AGO-RBNS data that enable the systematic analysis of pairing to the miRNA 3′ region.

 Results